BryanDCampbell/Carroll-Community-College/CIS132_Principles_of_Programming/Final_Project/readme.md

 The Final Project was designed to incorporate all skills students learned throughout the course.
-STudents were to create a playable game that fulfilled these specific requirements:
+Students were to create a playable game that fulfilled these specific requirements:

 (Put a comment in the code where you have included the following requirements)
 1. Display your name when the project runs.